Gerasa (Judaea): Jarash Judea

 Jarash, a former Palestinian village situated 3.5 km. south of Hartuv, was suggested by Isaiah Press as meeting the description of Josephus' Gerasa in Judea.
 It appears to have been a farmstead during the Second Temple period.
 Even so, the area is notably smaller than the previously mentioned site.

 Gezer

 Adriaan Reland suggested that Gerasa should be read as Gezer.
 Others (Schlatter, 1913: 39; Nestle, 90; M.L.
-Fischer) also adopted this opinon.
+Fischer) also adopted this opinion.
 Safrai and Klein, however, reject this opinion, saying that this was highly unlikely, since Gezer had already been subdued prior to the capture of Gerasa (ibid.
 4.9.1), and that a Roman camp was stationed in Emmaus (near Gezer).